Table of Contents

 Implementation Challenges and Solutions

-Solution Framework: Establish quarterly model review processes, track score-to-conversion correlation metrics, and implement A/B testing for scoring rule modifications.
+| Model Stagnation | Static scoring rules fail to adapt to evolving buyer behaviors and market changes, leading to decreased accuracy over time | Establish quarterly model review processes, track score-to-conversion correlation metrics, and implement A/B testing for scoring modifications |

-Solution Framework: Involve sales leadership in scoring criteria development, provide transparency into scoring logic, and demonstrate improved outcomes through pilot programs.
+| Sales Team Adoption | Representatives resist scoring systems that seem to limit autonomy or show questionable accuracy based on field experience | Involve sales leadership in criteria development, provide transparency into scoring logic, and demonstrate improved outcomes through pilot programs |

 Lead Scoring vs. Lead Grading Comparison